Robust Measurement of Stellar Streams Around the Milky Way: Correcting Spatially Variable Observational Selection Effects in Optical Imaging Surveys: Validation of Methodology

 Initially we test the calculations of $D_R\left( C_S,O_S\right)$ and $D_R\left( C_S,O_G\right)$ in our faintest magnitude bin since these are the two relative detection rates necessary for a stellar correction.
 We focus on relative detection rates as they have larger variations than classification probabilities.
 Assuming uniform injections, the relative detection rate of a type of object (such as true stars classified as stars) is calculated as the number of detected objects of this type per healpixel divided by the overall average.
 If the corrections are effective we would expect this ratio to become independent of the amount of correction applied (effective weight).

-Subsets of the data are created by binning the healpixels based on their effective weight from Figure \ref{fig:weights}, to obtain 10 bins of equal sized samples.
-From each area bin, we select 80\% of the \texttt{Balrog} objects to be in our training sample which is used to calculate corrections applied to the remaining test set.
-Figure \ref{fig:rel_det} shows relative detection rates on the test set across the effective weight bins.
+Subsets of the data are created by binning the healpixels based on their effective weight from Figure \ref{fig:weights}, to obtain $10$ bins of equal sized samples.
+From each area bin, we select $80\%$ of the \texttt{Balrog} objects to be in our training sample which is used to calculate corrections applied to the remaining test set.
+Figure \ref{fig:rel_det} shows relative detection rates on the test set across the $10$ effective weight bins, which are referred to in the figure as the DES footprint area bins.
 Comparing rates before (blue) and after (orange) corrections shows that variations in relative detection rates for both stars and galaxies drop by a factor of $\sim 5$ .